sabrinasettle/RogerSkyline-1/README.md

 ```text
 192.168.99.1
 ```
-for the local machine thats one but for the machine we are connecting to it means anything above 100 but only to a certain point
+for the local machine that's one but for the machine we are connecting to it means anything above 100 but only to a certain point

 You need both your guest ip which is your virtual machine, and your host ip to be the same with port on both machines opened.
 This is done manually in the
 > Settings -> Network -> Adapter 1 -> Advanced -> Portforwarding